[ Home ] [ News ] [ Contact ] [ Search ] Domain coordinates

 x-coordinates = 0.0d0 350.0d0

-Orientation of the crystal with respect to the general three-dimensional simulation coordinate system is fixed by specification of the Miller direction indices of two simulation coordinate axes.
+The orientation of the crystal with respect to the general three-dimensional simulation coordinate system is fixed by the specification of the Miller indices of two perpendicular planes.

 Default is: